yottaawesome/cross-platform-cpp-playground/README.md

 This repo assumes you work on a Windows machine with WSL2 and that Visual Studio 2022 is your primary IDE.

+#### Building for Clang

+Visual Studio's Clang support requires installing the Clang components -- [follow this for more info](https://learn.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=msvc-170).

+#### Building for Linux

 * You need a WSL2 distro running on your machine.
 I use Ubuntu.
 * Install the required tools for Visual Studio on your WSL2 VM: `sudo apt install -y openssh-server build-essential gdb rsync make zip`
 * [Enable SSH on the VM](https://jmmv.dev/2022/02/wsl-ssh-access.html).
 Test locally with `ssh -p 22 <username>@localhost`.